ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 #### Multiword Delimited

-This convention is to separate words in a variable name without the use of white space.
-White space within variables is usually difficult for programming languages to interpret.
+This convention is to separate words in a variable name without the use of whitespace.
+Whitespace within variables is usually difficult for programming languages to interpret.
 Because of this variables must be delimited in some way.
 Here are several delimiting conventions commonly used in code: